Why tiny tardigrades are nearly indestructible

 Protected by 'wiggly spaghetti springs'

-Despite their nickname, water bears can also go without water for about 10 years, living as a dried out shell.
+Despite their nickname, water bears (watch one wiggle in the video above) also can go without water for about 10 years, living as a dried-out shell.
 For 250 years, we had no idea how these tiny creatures survived this extreme drying out, but a group of researchers from University of North Carolina at Chapel Hill may have found an answer.

 Published in Molecular Cell, the study follows how researchers dried out tardigrades to see which genes turned on as a response to the stress.
 Researchers found that intrinsically disordered proteins (IDPs) kicked into gear, filling up the tardigrades' cells with an "amorphous matrix" that prevents them from going completely dry and dying.